antonfirsov/docs/2023/01-Jan/WinForms-Cross-platform-with-MAUI-and-Command-Binding/WinForms-Cross-platform-with-MAUI-and-Command-Binding.md

 Large line-of-business WinForms applications can often benefit from the use of the Model-View-ViewModel (MVVM) pattern to simplify maintenance, reuse, and unit testing.
-In this post, I'll explain the important concepts and architectural patterns, then explain how you can leverage modern libraries, .NET 7 features, and Visual Studio tooling to efficiently modernize your WinForms applications.
+In this post, I'll explain the important concepts and architectural patterns of MVVM including data binding and command binding.
+Then we will take a look at how you can leverage modern libraries, .NET 7 features, and Visual Studio tooling to efficiently modernize your WinForms applications.
+By the end, you will see how this approach sets your application up to go cross-platform with popular frameworks like .NET MAUI which can leverage the MVVM code across iOS, Android, Mac, and Windows.

+## Say Goodbye to Code-behind: WinForms meets MVVM & .NET MAUI

 One of the features that has led WinForms to its overwhelming popularity as a RAD (rapid application development) tool is often, for large line-of-business